zabereznikova/docs.de-de/docs/framework/data/adonet/sql/linq/standard-query-operator-translation.md

 ### <a name="inheritance-mapping-restrictions"></a>Einschränkungen der Vererbungszuordnung

-Weitere Informationen finden Sie unter [Vorgehensweise: Zuordnen von Vererbungs Hierarchien](how-to-map-inheritance-hierarchies.md).
+Weitere Informationen finden Sie unter [Vorgehensweise: Zuordnen von Vererbungs Hierarchien @ no__t-0.

 ### <a name="inheritance-in-queries"></a>Vererbung in Abfragen